tlhr/anderson.vim/README.md

 Installation
 ------------
-Use your the plugin manager of your choice, here is an example for Vim-Plug:
+Use the plugin manager of your choice, here is an example for Vim-Plug:

 `Plug 'gilgigilgil/anderson.vim'`